Note: We do not do sponsored content, so all opinions are of our own.

-Editors Note: I did my comparison with the help of this Seedly article, hopefully, this will help you too.
+Editors Note: I made my comparison with the help of this Seedly article; hopefully, this will help you too.

 With my understanding, the DBS Vickers holds my holdings in the Central Depositary account (CDP), whereas SC holds my holdings in their Custodian account.
 So…what’s the difference, you may ask?

 We have also been getting the same few questions on our #SeedlyQnA.